Text Case Converter guide

 How to use the Text Case Converter

 The Text Case Converter saves small editing time by turning a phrase into uppercase, lowercase, title case, sentence case, camelCase, PascalCase, snake_case, or kebab-case.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+Start here: paste or enter the text, file, setting, or option the tool asks for, read the result, then check the limits before you use it.

 Open the Text Case Converter